knative/docs/docs/eventing/event-registry.md

 # Event registry

-Knative Eventing defines an `EventType` object to make it easier for consumers to discover the types of events they can consume from Brokers.
+Knative Eventing defines an `EventType` object to make it easier for consumers to discover the types of events they can consume from Brokers or Channels.

-The event registry maintains a catalog of event types that each Broker can consume.
+The event registry maintains a catalog of event types that each Broker or Channel can consume.
 The event types stored in the registry contain all required information for a consumer to create a Trigger without resorting to some other out-of-band mechanism.

 This topic provides information about how you can populate the event registry, how to discover events using the registry, and how to leverage that information to subscribe to events of interest.